cockroachdb/docs/src/current/_includes/v24.3/ui/database-details-page.md

  Column                        | Description
 -------------------------------|-------------
 Name                           | The name of the table.
-Click a table name to view the [Table Details Page](#table-details-page) page for the selected table.
+Click a table name to view the [Table Details Page](#table-details-page) for the selected table.
 Replication Size               | The approximate compressed total disk size across all replicas of the table.
 Ranges                         | The number of ranges in the table.
 Columns                        | The number of columns in the table.